FabioPINO/science-docs/index.md

 ### About me

 Hi, I'm Kamila.
-I am a PhD researcher in the field of combustion and fluid dynamics.
+I am a PhD researcher at Université libre de Bruxelles.

 If you wish to contact me via mail, feel free to drop me a line at: `kamilazdybal@gmail.com`

 -----------------------